deanebarker/content-cloud-profile-visitor-groups/README.md

 Finally, you need to define a method to load the profile.
 If you don't, everything will appear to work fine, but the profile will never populate any data.

 To do this, create an `Action<Profile>` and add it to the `ProfileLoaders` property on `ProfileManager` or in the options, as shown above.
 Inside the method, simply add key/value data to the dictionary.
-Remember, this is simply a dictionary of strings, so the normal key constraints apply.
+Remember, the default implementation is simply a dictionary of strings, so the normal key constraints apply.

 ```
 // This is safe....